www.scantips.com

 Reinvesting dividends is a very major part of long term earnings.
 Long term, the cost of withdrawing dividends is too high to consider, much more than you might ever imagine (costing about half of the total gain potential over 40 years).

-There are about 65 stocks referred to as Aristocrat Stocks, which to be included in their list, the companies must be in the S&P 500 (largest companies), and must have increased their dividend every year for 25 years, a point of pride indicating a stable business.
+My computed chart on the previous page shows a typical cost of withdrawn dividends from a S&P 500 Index fund over the many long term years (due to seriously reduced compounded earnings then).
+There are groupings like Aristocrat Stocks, which to be included in their list, the companies must be in the S&P 500 (largest companies), and must have increased their dividend every year for 25 years, a point of pride indicating a stable business.
 See that Aristocrat Stocks list.
 Their annual increases can be very small, and about half of them still pay less than 2.5% dividends, and some pay less than 1%.
 A favorite of Warren Buffet at Berkshire Hathaway is Coca Cola (KO) paying about 3% plus normally decent earnings.
 Whereas most of the best growth stocks pay no dividends, and also can have risks and prices that vary widely, but often pay greater earnings.

-Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
-Whereas actively managed funds instead have a human manager trying to pick the best paying investments (at larger fee cost).
-And managers might accomplish that now and then, but next year may be rather different, and it is commonly said that indexed S&P 500 Index earnings beat managers about 90% of the time (the lower fee is some part of it).
-There are of course individual stocks that may pay much more, but a fund generally has dozens of stocks, some of which may be great, and many others that are currently offering less.
+Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the indexed group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
+Whereas actively managed funds instead have a human manager with a larger fee cost trying to pick the best paying investments.
+Typically, most funds are conservative, meaning the hottest high flyer stocks are very tempting, but can be very volatile, often with large swings either up or down, and are generally higher risk, not often considered safe enough if you are not watching every minute.

-Fees: Brokers typically charge commissions on buying or selling stocks, however some brokers now are free or almost so.
-Market exchanges do have a slight difference between buy and sell prices of stocks (bid and ask), which is a fee on the buyer.
-Some brokers sell only funds with a "sales load" commission which has been quite high, however there are also very many no-load funds with no charge (you must look those up yourself).
-Those are one time charges.
 However, funds also have annual fees, charged every year for the management, so while maybe a fee may sound low, every year can add up big.
-Some fees are near zero on Index funds.
-The large brokers with no commission will handle your trade, probably only online, but don't expect advice on what to buy.
-Those earning commission may offer more advice, but they might be more interested in their commission (they have lists of what to sell today).
+Fees might be near zero on Index funds (stocks picked by computers, all stocks in the index, instead selected by human management).
+The large brokers with no commission will handle your trade, probably only online, but don't expect advice there on what to buy.
+Those earning commission may offer more advice, but they might be more interested in their commission than your benefit (they have lists of what to sell today because of their cut).
 You'd be advised to shop around a bit to be aware about the fees and commissions.
 It's your choice and there are good choices, and less fee is more final profit for you.
 Morningstar Total Return results do include annual fund expense fees, but do not include any commissions or sales charges.

+A low fee is a factor of higher gain.
 Many consider the S&P 500 Index to be most representative of the overall market performance.
-It is typically a very low fee, and it is diversified and a good bet long term.
-Be aware there is a market saying that trying to pick a stock and to time the market is a fools bet.
+Most index funds typically have a very low fee, and the S&P 500 Index is somewhat diversified and is a good bet long term.
+Be aware there is a market saying that trying to time the market is a fool's bet.
 Meaning, stock futures can change, and it is simply not possible to time the market (accurately).
 You might see Warren Buffet's $1 Million Bet with the Hedge Funds.

-But yes, there are other funds and stocks that sometimes earn more than the S&P 500 Index.
-The largest of those companies are probably in the S&P 500, contributing their share, and the S&P 500 is 500 stocks.
-However the largest companies are heavily weighted, so it is not very diversified.
-The "Magnificent Seven" of the S&P 500 (Apple, Microsoft, Amazon, Nvidia, Alphabet, Meta Platforms, and Tesla) account for about 27% of the S&P 500 results (but 7/503 = 1.4% by count).
-The hot stock downside is these currently hot stocks are more volatile, their prices can swing widely, particularly the big tech growth stocks, which is great when the market is good, but the risk is the worst when the market crashes.
+The hot stock downside is that the currently hot stocks are more volatile, their prices can swing widely, particularly the big tech growth stocks, which is great when the market is good, but the risk is the worst when the market crashes.
 It is true that the faster they grow, the faster they can fall.
-But then selling when down can be a bad idea, as it just makes the loss real and permanent, when if a good stock, they will likely recover pretty fast too.
+Any bad news will be a large fall.
+Buying the low dips is a major market plan, but buying on bad news can be a bad idea, as it may make the loss real and permanent.
+A good stock will likely recover, eventually.
 The leading stocks can fall the most, and then come back the strongest.
-The past year 2022 was a pretty bad year, the S&P 500 bottom was -25%, but -18% to -20% was more common most of the year.
-The biggest usual leaders (like Apple, Microsoft, Google, Amazon, Nvidia, Tesla) just saw way down values from -30% to 40%, and a few cases like Facebook and Netflix were down 50% or 60% (for an awakening, see Performance Comparison of Total Returns of 100+ stocks).
-But the good stocks always recover, eventually, and 2023 did much better, not quite full recovery yet, but much better (and these growth leaders are leading it).
-The market is usually good overall, but there certainly can be big downside surprises.
-If investing in individual stocks, you may want to watch closely, and know when and why to switch stocks (preferably before it changes, but that is extremely difficult to know, it happens before we know about it).
-The S&P 500 can be more comfortable long term without close watching, but it does go negative with the market, like this year.
-It has always recovered to continues growing, but that is not very comforting while waiting in the bad times.
+The past year 2022 was a very bad year, the S&P 500 bottom was -25%.
+The biggest usual leaders (like Apple, Microsoft, Google, Amazon, Nvidia, Tesla) just saw way down values from -30% to 40%, and a few cases like Facebook and Netflix were down 50% or 60% (for an awakening, see Performance Comparison of Total Returns of 100+ stocks, Check 2022).

 Diversification: Don't put all your eggs in one basket.
 The S&P 500 mix of 500 companies is a diversification in the various industries (tech, energy, financial, consumer, health, industrial, materials, utilities, transportation, etc).
 However all of the 500 are large cap stocks (successfully grown very large, but which includes No small caps, mid caps, emerging markets, foreign markets, bonds, etc., which may or may not interest you).

 A S&P 500 Index fund earns more than balanced funds ("balanced" means the fund is majorly mixed with bonds for diversification), but bonds can be very volatile too, because bond value varies with interest rates, which goes up and down too (see Bond Duration on the Bond page).
 But overall, the S&P 500 trend line is quite appealing.
 The nature of investing is that some risk is necessary to earn higher gains, a low risk investment doesn't earn much.
 The S&P 500 does have the normal daily market ups and downs, including the rare economy crashes, but the overall S&P 500 averaged gain has historically always been of about 10% a year, compounded long term.
 Which is NOT a guarantee — years vary, a few years are negative, but there are many more good years than not.
 However a bad crash with a few bad years in a row will have a large effect.
-The entire 2000 decade was down -9.4% with 2001 and 2008 crashes that were pretty bad.
+The five year gain from 1970 was down 12.4%.
+The entire 2000 decade was down -9.5% with 2001 and 2008 crashes that were pretty bad.
 But the long term picture is very appealing, with only a few dips, which have always recovered of course.

 Nothing ventured, nothing gained.
-Ben Franklin said that too, but the thought is millenia older.
+Ben Franklin said that too, but the thought is millennia older.
 Some people do fear anything in the market is too much risk for them (yes, the market can crash in bad times, but then it always has recovered, after a while).
 At least it does if it was a good investment, and the S&P 500 are the largest and most successful Blue Chip companies, which is a good strong bet.

 The overall years can hide a few adjacent down years during which withdrawals could deplete the fund.
 The S&P 500 will recover, it always has, but if all your money was depleted earlier due to withdrawals, it ends there.
 The first early years are the higher risk of withdrawals, when value is small before it has earned much, since more money will of course always last longer in a crisis.
 So first building more money in the fund (before the retirement withdrawals) is the insurance to last longer when down, and to make recovery easier.
 Reason would suggest that first allowing maybe 20 or better 40 years for the fund to build and grow without any withdrawals would make all the difference of survivability, and would of course also provide much greater income during retirement.
 The market years do vary erratically, but continually withdrawing 10% also with average earnings near 10% might (on average) usually keep it drained down to always about the same level, more or less.
 It can't grow more then, but its value won't vary so greatly through a long retirement.
 Except there are variations outside of average, and limiting withdrawals to about half of the average fund earnings rate significantly improves odds against going the fund going bust (and would also leave something for future inheritance to your heirs).